Barbara E. Lichman, Ph.D., J.D.

 - U.S. District Court for the District of Idaho, Northern Division

 Paul J. Fraidenburgh, J.D.

-Paul J. Fraidenburgh focuses his practice on representing clients in complex litigation and regulatory affairs.
+Paul J. Fraidenburgh focuses his practice on representing aviation industry clients in complex litigation and regulatory affairs.
 Mr. Fraidenburgh has argued and won in the United States Court of Appeals for the Ninth Circuit and has served as lead trial counsel in California and elsewhere.
-His experience includes representing a Fortune 100 company at trial.
-Mr. Fraidenburgh’s litigation practice includes federal aviation regulations, class actions, intellectual property disputes, unfair competition claims, cases under 42 U.S.C. section 1983, regulatory challenges, commercial contract disputes, and cases involving government agencies.
+He represents clients ranging from government agencies to Fortune 100 companies.
+In 2018, Mr. Fraidenburgh was named a “Top 40 Under 40” lawyer by the Daily Journal, as one of only 20 lawyers selected from Southern California.

-Mr. Fraidenburgh has gained a national reputation for his representation of clients in the aviation and aerospace industry.
-The Wall Street Journal, Los Angeles Times, and several other publications have quoted Mr. Fraidenburgh on legal issues in the aviation and aerospace industry.
-He currently serves as Co-chair of the firm’s Aviation Practice Group.
+As Co-Chair of the firm’s Aviation Industry Group, Mr. Fraidenburgh has gained a national reputation for his representation of clients in the aviation and aerospace industry.
+His clients include public and private airports, ports, leading international aerospace companies, developers (particularly on projects near airports), solar and wind energy companies, oil companies, Part 135 companies, FBOs, air charter brokers, and contractors in large transportation projects.
+The Wall Street Journal, Los Angeles Times, and several other publications have quoted Mr. Fraidenburgh on litigation and emerging legal issues in the aviation and aerospace industry.

 Highlights of his recent work include: